rawandrew/diagramming/mermaid_diagrams.md

 ```
 ## How to visualise application and user flows

+Sequence diagrams are high-level views of a process, so try to keep the labels high-level too.

 Markup legend for `sequenceDiagram`
 - `actor` defines an actor.
 An actor represents a human user.
 - `participant` defines a participant.
 A participant represents a process.
+You can define aliases for participants like so `participant SUS as Sign Up Service`.
+When defining messages between participants, you can then use the shorter alias rather than its full name, which will still be rendered on the diagram.
+- `->>` defines a synchronous interaction between two sequence diagram nodes which is a message.
+It is a request.
+- `-->>` defines a reply message interaction.
+It is a response.
+- `alt SOME_TAG_NAME` then `else` and `end` to define branching logic in a diagram.
+You can use as many `else` as you need to define more branches.

 ### User Signup Flow Diagram